 See the full article (150K JPEGs).
 Thanks to Jim Gregor for the scans:

-As it turned out, Scout sales through the 1960s and 70's exceeded total sales of all Universal Jeeps, according to Bill Munro's Jeep: From Bantam to Wrangler.
-(And Broncos came close -- see History of the Early Ford Bronco.)
+As it turned out, Scout sales through the 1960s and 70's exceeded total sales of all Universal Jeeps (according to Bill Munro's Jeep: From Bantam to Wrangler) and Broncos came close.
 Not to mention that the International Harvester Travelall (120K JPEG) was strong competition for the Willys Jeep Station Wagon.
 But the last Scout was built in 1980.
-As of 2009, the Jeep was still selling well.
+As of 2009, the Jeep is still selling well.

-Thanks to Steve Chabot for sending the "For The Record" brochure. -- Derek Redmond
+Thanks to Steve Chabot for sending the brochure. -- Derek Redmond

 On the Toy Jeeps Pages, see Johnny Lightning Mid-Sixties Shootout: Jeep vs. Bronco.